barroit/rst-jp/syntaxes/test/_comments.rst

--- SYNTAX TEST "source.rst" "comments"
+-- SYNTAX TEST "source.jp.rst" "comments"

 ..
 This line is a comment
 -- <------ comment.block